 How to Initialize SSD Windows 10/8/7 in 3 Ways

-This article shows you how to initialize a hard drive or how to initialize SSD in Windows 10/8/7 by using a third-party free partition tool, Disk Management or Diskpart commands respectively.
+This article shows you how to initialize SSD in Windows 10/8/7 by using a third-party free partition tool, Disk Management or Diskpart commands respectively.

 If you are a computer novice, the best way to manage your disk is by using an easy-to-use disk management software.
 In this way, you can avoid any harm to your computer due to misoperations, such as running wrong command lines in Command Prompt.

-EaseUS Partition Master Free enables you to initialize an SSD or HDD with a click.
+EaseUS Partition Master Free enables you to initialize an SSD with a click.
 It's that simple.
 What's more, this partition management program provides other one-stop partition and disk management solutions for your Windows computer as listed below.